-The default C or C++ run-time libraries for Windows were built with Microsoft Visual C++ V9.0.
-Other libraries are available that have been built with the Borland C++ compiler (v5.5) and with the Microsoft Visual C++ v6.0, v8.0, and v10.0 (.NET) compilers.
+The default C or C++ run-time libraries for Windows were built with Microsoft Visual Studio 2008.
+Other libraries are available that have been built with Microsoft Visual Studio 2012, 2010 2005 and Visual C++ v6.0, Borland C++ (v5.5) and with Cygwin gcc/g++.
 If you have the version of the product that includes run-time source code, you can rebuild the run-time libraries using any ANSI-standard C or C++ compiler.

 You can verify operation of any of the different run-time libraries by executing the sample programs.
-These can be found in the sample_ber, sample_der, sample_per, sample_xer and sample_xml subdirectories
+These can be found in the sample_ber, sample_der, sample_per, sample_json, sample_xer and sample_xml subdirectories.